qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/oo_feature_summary.rst

 .. note::

-    If the feature of accessing previously defined members is not absolutely neccessary, *the ''defer'' should *not* be used in the class definition*.
+    If the feature of accessing previously defined members is not absolutely neccessary, *the ``defer`` should *not* be used in the class definition*.
 It is missing some important capabilities compared to the regular members definition and it cannot take advantage of many crucial features of the build process (documentation, optimization, etc.).

 xxx